-- Knapweed is also another invasive plant in zone 4 and can form dense areas that affect the value of pastures and rangeland.
-The seeds of both are spread by grazing animals, machinery and on shoes and clothing.
+- Knapweed is another invasive plant in zone 4 and can form dense areas that affect the value of pastures and rangeland.
+The seeds of both are spread by grazing animals, machinery, and on shoes or clothing.

-- Herb Robert, otherwise known as sticky bob, does indeed stink and not just from its pungent odor.
+- Herb Robert, otherwise known as stinky bob, does indeed stink, and not just from its pungent odor.
 This invasive plant pops up everywhere.

-- A tall (up to 10 feet) invasive perennial is toadflax.
-Toadflax, both dalmatian and yellow, spreads from creeping roots or by seed.
+- A tall, up to 10 feet (3 m.) invasive perennial is toadflax.
+Toadflax, both Dalmatian and yellow, spreads from creeping roots or by seed.

-Of the water loving invasive plants, there are parrot feather and Brazilian elodia.
+Of the water-loving invasive plants, there are parrot feather and Brazilian elodea.
 Both plants spread from broken stem fragments.
-These aquatic perennials can create dense infestations that trap sediment, restrict water flow and interfere with irrigation and recreational activities.
+These aquatic perennials can create dense infestations that trap sediment, restrict water flow, and interfere with irrigation and recreational activities.
 They are often introduced when people dump pond plants into water bodies.